dials/dials/doc/sphinx/documentation/tutorials/metrology_corrections.rst

 Here are the positional residual plots for X and Y, :file:`analysis/centroid/centroid_diff_x.png` and :file:`analysis/centroid/centroid_diff_y.png`.
-The multi-panel versions of these plots are not as compact as the single tile version presented in the :doc:`processing_in_detail_tutorial`.
+The multi-panel versions of these plots are not as compact as the single tile version presented in the :doc:`processing_in_detail_betalactamase`.
 However, careful comparison of the plots is enough to show that the same pattern of shifts is present.

   .. image:: /figures/centroid_diff_x_multi_panel_lev0.png